 If you've had your own personalized domain name attached to your blog for some time now, you'll want select "Day & Name" as your setting to (likely) avoid having to set up 301 redirects.

 Personally, I like "Month & Name", it's ever-so-slightly less obnoxious than "Day & Name", but is still descriptive about your content.
 Don't select "default" or "numeric" because they're not great for SEO, because they're just numbers... it doesn't give you URLs that describe your content.
 Do NOT use "Post Name."
 It can cause some pretty serious structural issues and, of course, this.

 Data Migration: Moving from WordPress.com to WordPress.org

 Yay, it's moving day!
 More importantly, you've made it to the exciting part where you'll breathe life into your new blog!

 The first thing you'll need to do is export your old blog.
 To do this, click "Tools", then "Export."
 Once there, you'll see two options: Guided Transfer and Export.
-You can do a Guided Transfer which is essentially the folks at WordPress (they call them Happiness Engineers) will move your blog for you as covered in my post "How WordPress Makes Money" OR you can engineer your own happiness and export it yourself.
+You can do a Guided Transfer which is essentially means that the folks at WordPress (they call them Happiness Engineers) will move your blog for you or you can engineer your own happiness and export it yourself.